Acne

 Consult a healthcare provider if you experience any of the following:

-- Acne is severe or painful
+- Acne is severe or widespread

-- Acne leaves scars
+- Acne is leaving scars or dark spots

-- Acne affects your self-esteem
+- Acne is affecting your self-esteem

 - Acne developed suddenly as an adult